sitepoint/wp-band-aid/README.md

 - removed the "Publish to Discourse" checkbox
 - removed the "Is this headline OK" button (not needed since we've got the analyzer built in now)
 - makes the syntax highlighter default to the selected primary category, if there's a match
+- buttons "Copy Link" and "Rebuild Link" were added next to the permalink part, under the title field.
+The Rebuild one refreshes the slug if you changed the title, and the Copy one copies the full link (http://sitepoint.com prefix and all) to the clipboard.